 After you secure funding, you’ll need to get a business license from the state(s) that you plan to do business in.
 You should make sure that you carry an insurance policy that is going to protect your customers property (including their dogs) from any damage that you may potentially cause.
 There are companies that specialize in grooming insurance, but any insurance provider should suffice.
 Just make sure that the dogs themselves are covered.
 Get it in writing.
 Here is a great article on buying insurance for a business.

-How Much Does it Cost to Start?
+How Much Does it Cost to Start a Grooming Business?

 Although enthusiasm is great, make sure that you can handle the expense.
 It would probably not be very wise to get started with less than $10,0000 available.
 That’s from personal experience.
 You may be able to get away with less if you have many of the supplies already available to you.
 You should not start a mobile grooming business without the proper capitol.